Kay Khosrow

 The opposing armies of Iran led by Kay Khosrow, and Turan, under the command of Afrasiab.
 The Bayasanghori Shâhnâmeh, made in 1430 for Prince Bayasanghor (1399–1433), a registered Heritage of UNESCO.

-Kay Khosrow (کیخسرو) is a legendary king of Iran of Kayanian dynasty and a character in the Persian epic book Shahnameh.
+Kay Khosrow (کیخسرو) is a legendary king of Iran of Kayanian dynasty in Persian mythology and a character in the Persian epic book Shahnameh.
 He was the son of the Iranian prince Siavash who married princess Farangis of Turan while in exile.
 Before Kay Khosrow was born, his father was murdered in Turan by his maternal grandfather Afrasiab.
 Kay Khosrow was trained as a child in the desert by Piran, the wise vizier of Afrasiab.
 His paternal grandfather was Kay Kāvus, the legendary Shah of Iran who chose him as his heir when he returned to Iran with his mother.
-The name Kay Khosrow derives from Avestan 𐬐𐬀𐬎𐬎𐬌 𐬵𐬀𐬊𐬯𐬭𐬀𐬎𐬎𐬀𐬢𐬵𐬀 Kauui Haosrauuaŋha, meaning "seer/poet who has good fame".
+The name Kay Khosrow derives from Avestan Kauui Haosrauuaŋha, meaning "seer/poet who has good fame".

 In Avesta

-In Avesta, Kay Khosrow has the epithet of 𐬀𐬭𐬱𐬀 𐬀𐬌𐬭𐬌𐬌𐬀𐬥𐬄𐬨 𐬛𐬀𐬒 𐬌𐬌𐬎𐬥𐬄𐬨 arša airiianąm dax́ iiunąm, meaning "stallion of the Aryan lands".
+In Avesta, Kay Khosrow has the epithet of arša airiianąm dax́ iiunąm, meaning "stallion of the Aryan lands".
 According to Avesta, Kay Khosrow had a son called Āxrūra.
 Kay Khosrow sacrificed for Anahita in Lake Chichast for winning a chariot race.
 He killed Afrasiyab in Lake Chichast as revenge for Siavash who had been killed by Aγraēraθa, son of Naru.